 As a way to encourage student achievement, College Ten students may graduate with two forms of special recognition.
 One of them is to graduate with honors.
-This is based on attaining a minimum cumulative grade point average.
-(See the Academic Advisers for details.)
+This is based on attaining a minimum cumulative grade point average (see the Academic Advisers for details).
 A second form of special recognition is to graduate with distinction.
-College Ten distinction is awarded if students pursue three quarters of work through one of two pathways.
-For more information, please visit the link on the sidebar to Distinction Pathways.
+College Ten Distinction is awarded if students pursue three quarters of work through one of two pathways.
+For more information, please visit the Distinction Pathways webpage.

 Monitoring Academic Standing

 The fourth academic component of the college is to monitor student's academic standing.
-The academic advisers review students' records to see if they are passing their classes and making satisfactory progress towards the graduation requirements.
+The Academic Advisers review students' records to see if they are passing their classes and making satisfactory progress towards the graduation requirements.
 Additionally, good academic standing involves maintaining academic integrity.
 Academic integrity refers to doing honest work which means not cheating or plagiarizing.
-For more information, please visit the UCSC Academic Integrity web page.
+For more information, please visit the UCSC Academic Integrity website.

 College Ten's Partnership with Division of Social Sciences

 One of the relatively unique features of College Ten is that its academic administration is affiliated with the Division of Social Sciences.
-The College Ten provost, Helen Shapiro, is also Associate Dean of Social Sciences and a professor of sociology.
 This does not mean, however, that College Ten students are only supposed to be majors in the social sciences.
 We welcome all majors.
-Indeed, College Ten students come from all majors in the humanities, arts, natural sciences, and engineering, in addition to social sciences.
-Their shared interest is in learning about the world.
+Indeed, College Ten students come from all majors in Humanities, Arts, Natural Sciences, and Engineering, in addition to Social Sciences.
+Their shared interest is in learning about the world, community, and social justice.